-Element 1.
-Child Observation

-Points Indicator Detail

-Results Access domain-level reports can be used for children with IFSPs and IEPs.
+Evidence should demonstrate the use of domain scale reports when planning for individual and group learning experiences within the curriculum.
+Desired Results Access domain-level reports can be used for children with IFSPs and IEPs.

 Core 1: Child Development and School Readiness